JJWarner/CF_Instacart-Analysis/README.md

 <b>Analysis</b>: Incorporates visualizations crafted utilizing Seaborn.
 </ul>

 <b>Results</b>: The analysis and profiling of data were systematically conducted to extract pivotal demographic insights concerning the Instacart consumer base.
 These insights served as the cornerstone for formulating strategic business recommendations.
-A detailed exposition of these recommendations can be found in the project summary. [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Client%20Facing%20Documents/Final_report.xlsx).
+A detailed exposition of these recommendations can be found in the project summary [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Client%20Facing%20Documents/Final_report.xlsx).

 <b>Limitations</b>:The project's nature presents challenges in grasping the context around the dataset and its business insights.
 Additionally, limitations i n available computing power posed difficulties in conducting seamless visual analysis on the fully completed dataset.
 As a workaround, data visuals were crafted using subsets of data, as documented in the available Python scripts